eigr/spawn/spawn_sdk/spawn_sdk/README.md

 > **_NOTE:_** You need to have installed the elixir plugin for protoc.
 More information on how to obtain and install the necessary tools can be found here [here](https://github.com/elixir-protobuf/protobuf#usage)

 Now that the protobuf types have been created we can proceed with the code.
-Example definition of an Actor:
+Example definition of an Actor.

+## Singleton Actors

+In this example we are creating an actor in a Singleton way, that is, it is a known actor at compile time.

 ```elixir
 defmodule SpawnSdkExample.Actors.MyActor do